fbossu/beam_test_2023/README.md

 ./reco_banco ladder*.root
 ```
 Outputs a root file with for each event a vector with all the banco::track objects.
 Many options to input an alignment file with the offsets of each ladder, and a global rotation file.
-Also an option to compute the residues and add the plots to th output root file.
+Also an option to compute residues and add the plots to the output root file.